 But everywhere you go in Thailand, you see this type of things.
 You jump into a cab and the first thing you notice is garlands of fresh flowers (jasmine, rose petals, marigolds, etc.) which the driver often hangs on the rear view mirror to appease the gods.
-(And it’s quite possible that many of these garlands are made by men.)
 It’s not uncommon that middle-tiered restaurants would garnish their dishes with –at the very least– frilly cucumber slices and roses made out of razor-thin tomato skins.

 Place the assembled lotus flowers on two inverted bowls3